-Student matinees for A Little Shakespeare begin at 10:30 AM, and because TRT will conduct free pre-show workshops at your school for A Little Shakespeare, pre-show workshops at TRT are not available.
+Student matinees for A Little Shakespeare begin at 10:30 AM, and pre-show workshops at TRT are not available.

-No Seats Empty (NSE) is a grant-funded arts-in-education initiative that makes theater accessible to all students by providing free tickets and transportation to low-income students attending student matinee performances, as well as offering them the option to attend every pre-show workshop at Two River Theater for free.
-Depending on the performance, qualifying schools are eligible receive up to either 30 or 50 free tickets per school.
+Have a SEAT (Student / Engagement / Access / Theater), formerly No Seats Empty, is a grant-funded arts-in-education initiative that makes theater accessible to all students by providing free tickets and transportation to under-resourced schools attending student matinee performances, as well as offering them the option to attend every pre-show workshop at Two River Theater for free.
+Depending on the performance, qualifying schools are eligible to receive up to either 30 or 50 free tickets per school.
 Additional tickets can be purchased at student matinee ticket prices, if available.
-NSE attendance to any production is subject to availability.
-Please contact Education and Community Engagement Manager Amanda Espinoza at firstname.lastname@example.org or 732.345.1400 ext.1804 for additional information about your school and the No Seats Empty program.

 - School is designated as a Priority or Focus School by the NJ Department of Education.